 I use this technique when I make the instructions for my paper models, where I want the isometric view to better illustrate how to bend the folds and what goes where in general.
 Another good use would be to create maps, showing parts of the walls and the features thereon.

 There are many reasons.
 In the example below, we will plant a tree.

 This cheat sheet is as simple as it gets.
 Check out the example below if you are having problems using it, and let me know how it works out for you when you use it!
 You are free to share and use it in any way, but please keep it intact and do not alter it.

 Instead of building a dungeon or illustrating how to glue up a bird, we will instead plant a tree, because trees are nice.
-I have drawn a (very basic) tree and a piece of meadow for it to grow on.
+I have drawn a (very basic) tree and a piece of

 Get your Orientation right